Intervention/docs/validation/v4/introduction/index.md

 comes with a service provider, which will be discovered automatically and registers the validation rules into your installation.

-### Usage with Laravel Framework
+### Use with Laravel Framework

-The Validation library is built to work with [Laravel's Validation Framework](https://laravel.com/docs/validation) and provides over 30 additional validation rules including error messages.
-You can use this rules in combination with Laravel's rules by passing them to the validator.
+Intervention Validation is built to work with [Laravel's Validation Framework](https://laravel.com/docs/validation) and provides over 30 additional validation rules including error messages in 11 different languages.

+You can use these rules in combination with Laravel's own rules by passing them to the validator.

 #### Example with Controller